thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

-      3. On success of the upload, the child-device agent notifies the `c8y_configuration_plugin` with an MQTT message published on the topic `tedge/$CHILD_DEVICE_ID/commands/res/config_snapshot` with the payload containing a JSON record with 2 required fields:
+      3. On success of the upload, the child-device agent notifies the `c8y_configuration_plugin` with an MQTT message published on the topic `tedge/$CHILD_DEVICE_ID/commands/res/config_snapshot` with the payload containing a JSON record with `"type": "c8y-configuration-plugin"` but without the `status` field.
-        * `"status": "successful"`
-        * `"type": "c8y-configuration-plugin"`
       4. Note that there is no need to send executing notification messages here, since this is a spontaneous operation and not triggered by an explicit config snapshot request.

-2. The plugin does the following on recept of the `successful` status message related to the `"type": "c8y-configuration-plugin"`, received for the upload on `tedge/$CHILD_DEVICE_ID/commands/req/config_snapshot`.
+2. The plugin does the following on receipt of the response with `"type": "c8y-configuration-plugin"`, received for the upload on `tedge/$CHILD_DEVICE_ID/commands/res/config_snapshot` topic.
    1. Take a copy of the transferred file under `$TEDGE_HTTP_ROOT/$CHILD_DEVICE_ID/config_snapshop/c8y-configuration-plugin` and puts this copy under `$TEDGE_CONFIG_DIR/c8y/$CHILD_DEVICE_ID/c8y-configuration-plugin.toml`
    2. Create two empty files `c8y_DownloadConfigFile` and `c8y_UploadConfigFile` under `/etc/tedge/operations/c8y/$CHILD_DEVICE_ID`